cam-inc/camflake/README.md

 #### Modify base time

-Construct Canflake with any proper `Instant` instance to modify base time.
+Construct Camflake with any proper `Instant` instance to modify base time.

 ```java
 // This example modifies base time to 2017-08-01T00:00:00Z